analogdevicesinc/msdk/CONTRIBUTING.md

 clang-format rules are loaded from [.clang-format](.clang-format) and cpplint rules are loaded from [CPPLINT.cfg](CPPLINT.cfg).

+#### cpplint

+[cpplint](https://github.com/cpplint/cpplint) enforces good code practices by scanning for common mistakes and ensuring certain higher-level code patterns are followed.
+It's a good idea to resolve the errors found by cpplint before before running clang-format, which deals with lower-level code styling and syntax patterns.

 1. `cd` into the root directory of the MSDK repo.

-2. Run cpplint and resolve any errors.
+2. Run cpplint.

-    cpplint enforces good code practices by scanning for common mistakes and ensuring certain higher-level code patterns are followed.
-It's a good idea to resolve the errors found by cpplint before before running clang-format, which deals with lower-level code styling and syntax patterns.

-    To run cpplint on a file, use `cpplint <filepath>`.
+    To run cpplint on a **file**, use `cpplint <filepath>`.

     ```shell
     $ cpplint Examples/MAX78000/Hello_World/main.c
     Done processing Examples/MAX78000/Hello_World/main.c
     ```

-    To recursively run cpplint on an entire directory, use `cpplint --recursive <filepath>`.
+    To recursively run cpplint on an **entire directory**, use `cpplint --recursive <filepath>`.

     ```shell
     $ cpplint --recursive Examples/MAX78000